 Data Shared with Service Providers

-We share personal data with third parties who provide services — such as fulfilling orders and sending emails to customers — for us.
+We share personal data with third parties who provide services — such as fulfilling orders, processing payments, and sending emails to customers — for us.

 Data Shared for Legal Reasons

 Garmin will share your personal data when required to by law enforcement and in other legal matters.

 With your consent, we share information collected from your auto navigation device — such as location, direction and speed — with third parties that provide content and features such as traffic and parking information.

 Your personal data belongs to you, and you control what you share and with whom you share it.